NKID00/redstone-computer-utilities/README.md

 ### Commands (not fully implemented yet)

-All the commands with abilities to perform operations on files (i.e. fileram-related, `/rcu newfile` and `/rcu removefile` etc.) require permission level 4 or higher (because operations on files are dangerous).
+All the commands with abilities to perform operations on files (i.e. fileram-related, `/rcu newfile` and `/rcu removefile` etc.) require permission level 4 (because operations on files are dangerous).
 This means that command blocks cannot run these commands.
-Other commands require permission level 2 or higher.
+Other commands require permission level 2.

 `/rcu`
 - Stop the running command if there is any, otherwise give the command source player a wand item (i.e. pink dye).